 $25,000 to Restore the Fourth

-"Restore the Fourth is a grassroots, volunteer-run, nonpartisan civil liberties group that opposes mass government surveillance, protects privacy, and promotes the Fourth Amendment."
+“Restore the Fourth opposes mass government surveillance, and organizes locally and nationally to defend privacy and the Fourth Amendment.”

 $25,000 to the Tor Project